Large deviations for generalized Gibbs ensembles of the classical Toda chain: Large deviation principles for tri-diagonal matrices

-This coupling is done as follows \\ $\bullet$ The diagonal coefficients are the same set of standard independent Gaussian variables \\ $\bullet$ The coefficient below and above the diagonal $X^i_u$, follow a $\sqrt{2}^{-1}\chi_{2 u}$ for $u=s$ , $u=h$ and $s+h$.
-By definition of the $\chi$ distribution we can construct it so that almost surely
+This coupling is done as follows: \\ $\bullet$ The diagonal coefficients are the same set of standard independent Gaussian variables \\ $\bullet$ The coefficient below and above the diagonal $X^i_u$, follow a $\sqrt{2}^{-1}\chi_{2 u}$ for $u={P}$ , $u=h$ and ${P}+h$.
+By definition of the $\chi$ distribution we can construct these variables so that almost surely

 This coupling allows by \eqref{super inegalite} to write